-good knowledge in data communication, similar to module KTR- Datkomm-B governed by examination regulations (StUFPO) Module Data communication (KTR-Datkomm-B) - recommended Frequency: every winter Recommended semester: Minimal Duration of the Module: semester 1 Semester
+good knowledge in data communication, similar to module KTR- Datkomm-B governed by examination regulations (StUFPO) Module Data communication (KTR- Frequency: every winter Recommended semester: Minimal Duration of the Module: semester 1 Semester

-Module Data communication (KTF R-Datkomm-B) - recommended Frequency: every winter semester Recommended semester: Minimal D 1 Semeste uration of the Module: Module Units Projekt Kommunikationsnetze u Mode of Delivery: Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every winter semeste Learning outcome: 4,00 Weekly Contact Hours The details are sketched previous y in the module description.
-Contents: Important skills regarding the plan communication technologies, the of communication networks can or projects subject to stringent time a objectives, similar to an industrial eir advanced services, and the relative and the relative services, and the relative services, and the relative services, and cleative services constraints, and cleative services. ated protocols elopment The students will get insight on the service and network architectures of next generation Internet.
-The main objective is the realization of development tasks applying accumulated knowledge on communication networks.
-After a short training phase and based on an autonomous working mode, students will learn by a teamwork project to solve advanced communication development tasks and to implement new communication services associated with current research issues of the professorship.
-The organization of the project is findefinition, preparation, implements processing is performed like in incomplete a segmentation into specific works its division into tasks and subtase the presentation of intermediate a final report with presentation and outcome. ation and presentation phases.
-An ustrial projects.
-It means can packages, ks including milestones results incremental Research and development tasks Generation Networks" and will be studied topics and related reference integrated into the module.
-An act ual list of re Literature: A reference list will be provided in the first meeting of the project.
-Examination Coursework Assignment and Colle Duration of Coursework: 4 months 30 minutes
+Module Data communication (kg KTR-Datkomm-B) - recommended i l Frequency: every winter semester Recommended semester: Minimal D uration of the Module: Module Units Projekt Kommunikationsnetz Mode of Delivery: Lecturers: Prof. Dr. Udo Krieg Language: English/German Frequency: every winter seme Learning outcome: er 4,00 Weekly Contact Hours The details are sketched previous ously in the module description. communication technologies of communication networks cal planning, development and implem their advanced services, and the nonly be learnt by team oriented on the and resource constraints, and contain the project environment. related protocols development generation Internet.
+The main of applying accumulated knowled training phase and based on at a teamwork project to solve accumulated knowled the service and network architectobjective is the realization of develope on communication networks.
+An autonomous working mode, study dvanced communication development services associated with current elopment tasks After a short dents will learn by nent tasks and to definition, preparation, implement processing is performed like in a segmentation into specific value its division into tasks and subthe the presentation of intermedia vork packages, tasks including milestones .
+An incremental Generation Networks" and will sks are related to current research be integrated into the module.
+An rences are presented in the first le actual list of ; Literature: A reference list will be provided d in the first meeting of the project ·.
+Examination Nella surium / Duration of Evensing t iana 20 minuta s